-You can discuss homework assignments with me, your TA, or other students, but the final write-up should be from your own understanding.
-While assignments do not have to be type-written, to get full credit please always show your work, not just the final answer.
+You can discuss homework assignments with me or other students, but the final write-up should be from your own understanding.
+While assignments do not have to be type-written, please provide figures or R code, when applicable.
+For written problems always show your work, not just the final answer.